rishikaverma98/WeatherApplication/README.md

-# this is a weather application
+# A weather application built with HTML, CSS, and JavaScript that displays current weather data, forecasts, and other details like temperature, humidity, and wind speed, fetching information from a weather API.